tos-kamiya/d2vg/README.md

 In this example, it took 1 minute without indexing, but it was reduced to 5 seconds or so.

-### Explicit indexing and searching within the index
+### Batch indexing and searching within the index

 There is a method to explicitly create an index and search within the index, especially assuming searching millions of document files.

-The explicit indexing and the (regular) incremental indexing share (access) the same index DB.
+The batch indexing and the (regular) incremental indexing share (access) the same index DB.
-Therefore, explicit index creation and searching within an index can be mixed with incremental indexing.
+Therefore, batch index creation and searching within an index can be mixed with incremental indexing.
 For example, index creation can be done by incremental indexing, and search can be done within the index.

 (1) Creating an index

-In this explicit index creation, models are loaded as many times as the number of worker processes, and the index data are created in parallel and stored in the index DB.
-Note that it requires a large amount of memory.
+In this batch index creation, models are loaded as many times as the number of worker processes, and the index data are created in parallel and stored in the index DB.
+Note that it requires a large amount of memory (of CPU or GPU depending on the model).

 ```sh
 cd directory of document files
 d2vg --update-index -j <worker_processes> <files>...
 ```

-While the `-j` option for incremental indexing parallelizes the process of reading text from a document file and tokenizing it (converting it into a sequence of words), the `-j` option for explicit indexing parallelizes the process of embedding text into vectors in addition to parsing document files.
+While the `-j` option for incremental indexing parallelizes the process of reading text from a document file and tokenizing it (converting it into a sequence of words), the `-j` option for batch indexing parallelizes the process of embedding text into vectors in addition to parsing document files.

-Example of explicit indexing in action:
+Example of batch indexing in action:
 ![](images/run5.png)

 (2) Searching within the index